rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 A [DAG](https://airflow.apache.org/docs/stable/concepts.html) (Directed Acyclic Graph) represents a group of tasks, where dependence might exist between them.
 It is defined as a python script that represents the DAG's structure (tasks and their dependencies) as code.

-Each of the tasks is implemented with an Operator.
-Different types of operator exist, even you can create your custom operator if needed.
-The most common Operators are BashOperator (to execute bash actions) and PythonOperator (to execute python scripts/functions).
-In this blog different examples are provided using some of the [operators available](https://airflow.apache.org/docs/stable/_api/airflow/operators/index.html).
+Each of the tasks is implemented with an operator.
+Different types of operators exist, and you can create your custom operator if necessary.
+The most common operators are BashOperator (to execute bash actions), and PythonOperator (to execute python scripts/functions).
+In this blog post, different examples are provided using some of the [operators available](https://airflow.apache.org/docs/stable/_api/airflow/operators/index.html).

 ## Running Airflow locally